-A hamstring strain or pulled hamstring is a felt as a sudden sharp pain at the back of the thigh.
-Treatment involves immediate first aid of rest, ice and compression followed by a full rehabilitation and exercise program.
+A hamstring strain or pulled hamstring is felt as a sudden sharp pain at the back of the thigh.
+This hamstring injury is very common and is graded depending on the severity of the damage.
+A mild strain can simply be tightness in the muscle but a severe strain involves a tear.
+Treatment involves immediate first aid including rest, ice, and compression followed by a full rehabilitation and exercise program.

 With a grade 2 strain gait will be affected and they will most likely be limping.
 Sudden twinges of pain during activity will occur.
 They may notice some swelling and pain will be reproduced when pressing in on the hamstring muscle (palpating) as well as trying to bend the knee against resistance.